-This fully updated fourth edition of Jon Bailey and Mary Burch’s bestselling Ethics for Behavior Analysts is an invaluable guide to understanding and implementing the newly revised Behavior Analyst Certification Board (BACB) Ethics Code for Behavior Analysts.
+This fully updated fourth edition of Jon S. Bailey and Mary R. Burch’s bestselling Ethics for Behavior Analysts is an invaluable guide to understanding and implementing the newly revised Behavior Analyst Certification Board® (BACB) Ethics Code for Behavior Analysts.

-Featured in this new edition are explanations of each code standard along with case studies drawn from questions submitted to Bailey's ABA Ethics Hotline (with permission of the writers) along with edited responses.
-New chapters include significant changes in this code, an elaboration of the core ethical principles and the distinction between a client and stakeholder.
-Further new features include a chapter on ethical decision-making including flow charts demonstrating how ethical decisions should be arrived at.
-Additional new chapters focus on finding an ethical place to work, an updated code of ethics for organizations and how to file a Notice of Alleged Violation.
+Featured in this new edition are explanations of each code standard along with case studies drawn from questions submitted to Bailey's ABA Ethics Hotline (with permission of the writers of the cases) along with edited responses.
+New chapters include significant changes in this code, an elaboration of the core ethical principles, and the distinction between a client and stakeholder.
+Further new features include a chapter on ethical decision-making, including flowcharts demonstrating how to arrive at ethical decisions.
+Additional new chapters focus on finding an ethical place to work, an updated code of ethics for organizations, and how to file a Notice of Alleged Violation.

 This text is the go-to ethics resource for behavior analysts in training and in practice.

-UNIT 1: Background for Ethics in Behavior Analysis 1.
+UNIT I: Background for Ethics in Behavior Analysis 1.
 How We Got Here 2.
 Changes to the 2022 Ethics Code 3.
-Everyday Ethical Challenges for Average Citizens and Behavior Analysts UNIT 2: Understanding the Ethics Code for Behavior Analysts 4.
-Core Principles & Distinction of Client vs Stakeholder 5.
-Ethical Decision Making: Simple Ethical Questions vs Complex Ethical Dilemmas UNIT 3: Ethics Standards 6.
-Section 1: Responsibility as a Professional (Codes 1.01-1.16) 7.
-Section 2: Responsibility in Practice (Codes 2.01-2.19) 8.
-Section 3: Responsibility to Clients and Stakeholders (Codes 3.01-3.16) 9.
-Section 4: Responsibility to Supervisees and Trainees (Codes 4.01-4.12) 10.
-Section 5: Responsibility in Public Statements (Codes 5.01-5.11) 11.
-Section 6: Responsibility in Research (Codes 6.01-6.11) UNIT 4: Professional Skills for Ethical Behavior Analysts 12.
+Everyday Ethical Challenges for Average Citizens and Behavior Analysts UNIT II: Understanding the Ethics Code for Behavior Analysts 4.
+Core Principles and Distinction of Client Versus Stakeholder 5.
+Ethical Decision-Making: Simple Ethical Questions Versus Complex Ethical Dilemmas UNIT III: Ethics Standards 6.
+Section 1: Responsibility as a Professional 7.
+Section 2: Responsibility in Practice 8.
+Section 3: Responsibility to Clients and Stakeholders 9.
+Section 4: Responsibility to Supervisees and Trainees 10.
+Section 5: Responsibility in Public Statements 11.
+Section 6: Responsibility in Research UNIT IV: Professional Skills for Ethical Behavior Analysts 12.
 Delivering the Ethics Message Effectively 13.
-Using a Declaration of Professional Services 14.
+Using a Declaration of Professional Practices and Procedures for Behavior Analysts 14.
 Finding an Ethical Place to Work 15.
 Practical Tips for Ethical Conduct on Your First Job 16.
 A Code of Ethics for Professional Organizations 17.
 Reporting a Behavior Analyst via Notice of Alleged Violation

 Praise for the previous edition: